xavier-rdo/git-pull-request-tree-extension/README.md

 ##TODO-LIST:

-* handle binary files (png images, for example) : no created or removed lines
+* Handle binary files (png images, for example) : no created or removed lines
+* Doc blocs in treeRenderer.js